 Our test tool arrived in a well-protected retail box with a zippered storage case inside.
 We’ve complained in the past about these cases, which seem to accompany the latest 12V tools from both Bosch and Craftsman and seem to defy logic.
 Suffice it to say that the zippered case is just large enough to store your tool, batteries and the included charger within.
 Everything is secured under flexible straps and there is a hook & loop strap for the PS31-2A Drill/Driver.
 The case is just large enough to keep everything inside and won’t accommodate placing the tool inside while it is loaded with any sort of bit.

-Bits seemed to go in and out well and we liked the easy grip offered by the chuck, though it could get slippery if your hands were sweaty or wet.
-This wasn’t a problem with gloved hands, but something to note since the texture of the chuck is smooth, with few real external ridges to provide friction during bit changes.
-Unlike Bosch’s PS40-2A, which has a ring of LEDs around the bit, the PS31-2A only has a single LED above the trigger which leaves a big dark spot just over the area where you are driving or drilling.
-Bosch seems to have done their best, given the fact that this tool has a clutch and chuck as opposed to an impact driver which uses a single hex chuck (and thus can afford to have electronics placed within the area behind the bit holder).
-The variable speed trigger provided ample control and we liked both the force and tension provided by the mechanism.
-Bosch also shaved off a little weight on this tool compared to its predecessor, bringing it down to just 2.13 pounds according to our internal scale.
+Bits seemed to go in and out well and we liked the easy grip offered by the chuck.
+It could get slippery if your hands were sweaty or wet.
+This wasn’t a problem with gloved hands, but something to note since the texture of the chuck is smooth.
+Few real external ridges provide friction during bit changes.
+Unlike Bosch’s PS40-2A, which has a ring of LEDs around the bit, the PS31-2A only has a single LED.
+Positioned above the trigger, it leaves a big dark spot just over the target area.
+The variable speed trigger provided ample control and delivered positive feedback.
+Bosch also shaved off a little weight on this tool compared to its predecessor.
+It measured just 2.13 pounds according to our internal scale.

 PS31-2A vs. PS30-2A Drill/Driver